All Episodes

 Everybody's upset.

-Rush, rush, how can we hold the Senate?
+Rush, Rush, how can we hold the Senate?

-I mean, Trent Lott's retiring, what is going?
+I mean, Trent Lott's retiring.

-Folks, you know, this is not a bad thing.
+Folks, this is not a bad thing.

 Let me just put it that way.